 Learning Divi is not without a learning curve, but isn’t almost everything good?
 They also have several prebuilt layouts in their library (essentially the same as a theme) so you don’t have to start from scratch.

 A final thought about domain names

 Regardless of how you decide to host and build your website, you are going to have to choose a domain name.
 That’s the unique name you type after the “https://” to get to the site.
-I recommend securing a .org domain for you site and name it whatever you call your lab (lastnamelab.org is pretty common).
+I recommend securing a .org domain for your site and name it whatever you call your lab (lastnamelab.org is pretty common).
 Don’t put dashes in your domain name if you can help it.
-Try lastnamelaboratory.org or other combination instead.
+Try lastnamelaboratory.org or another combination instead.
 Also, don’t put your university name in there.
 They probably won’t be too happy with that.
 And the whole point is that it’s portable.
 There are also other extensions other than .org.
 If you are creative and can figure out how to use them, by all means go ahead.

 Final tip.
 Never ever let your domain name go unpaid.
 Trust me.
 Bad things ensue.